quipucords/yupana/README.rst

        An API specification of the report slices can be found `here.`_

-Tar.gz format of the data
+Tar.gz Format of the Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Besides data being formatted in JSON, it can also be stored as a tar.gz file.
 In the tar.gz file, metadata and report slices are stored in separate .json files.
 The file that contains metadata information is named 'metadata.json', while the files containing